sendgrid/docs/source/API_Reference/Web_API/Legacy_Features/Reseller_API/v1_(deprecated)/customer_management.md

 Disable Website Access To A Customer
 {% endanchor %}

-Disallow a customer to login to the SendGrid.com website.
+Disallow a customer to log in to the SendGrid.com website.
 This call will not prevent them from sending out emails.

 <table class="table table-bordered table-striped">
    <thead>